 Kevin C. Knoster

-Kevin is a second year Ph.D. student who researches instructor relevance strategies in teaching and student academic support for learning.
+Kevin is a third year Ph.D. student who researches instructor relevance strategies in teaching and student academic support for learning.
 Kevin has recently completed a two-study experiment manipulating relevance strategies in a lecture.
-He replicated this same experiment with a different lesson for generalizability.
-He recently published a conditional process model explaining how academic stressors hinder student learning without academic peer support to buffer against the stress.
-Kevin is finishing up a medical education study this summer as he prepares for comprehensive exams.
+He recently published a conditional process model explaining how academic stressors hinder student learning without academic peer support to buffer against the stress, as well as a medical education study.
+His dissertation examines online pedagogy using affordances of Zoom based on the Cognitive Theory of Multimedia Learning.

 Some of the recent journal publications from the Communication Modeling and Measurement Lab include: